Skill Demand Index

 Which roles need Data Integration most:

-Other positions drive 50% of demand.
-Data Analysis and Software Engineering also frequently list Data Integration as a requirement.
-Skills commonly paired with Data Integration include SQL.
+Data Analysis positions drive 43% of demand.
+Other and Marketing also frequently list Data Integration as a requirement.
+Skills commonly paired with Data Integration include Data Modeling and SQL.

 Depth Level Distribution